Gangglion/audio-feature-preprocessor/README.md

-# AudioFeaturePreprocessor
+# audio-feature-preprocessor
-AudioFeaturePreprocessor is an Android Library for audio preprocessing and feature extraction.
+audio-feature-preprocessor is an Android Library for audio preprocessing and feature extraction.
 It uses TarsosDSP (GPL 3.0) and provides the following features:

 - Audio Decoding from files